Los Angeles Federal Crimes Attorney

 There are a number of similarities and differences between federal courts and state courts in California that are worth highlighting here.

-There are many more state courts in California than there are federal courts, however.
+There are many more state courts in California than there are federal courts.
 There are four federal District Courts and one federal Court of Appeals, while there are 58 state Superior Courts and six state Courts of Appeals.
-SCOTUS is located in Washington, DC, while the California Supreme Court holds regular sessions in various cities throughout the state, including Los Angeles.
+The Supreme Court of the United States (SCOTUS) is located in Washington, DC, while the California Supreme Court holds regular sessions in various cities throughout the state, including Los Angeles.

 Federal courts can only hear a limited set of issues.
 Federal courts can hear two broad categories of cases: federal question jurisdiction and diversity jurisdiction.
 Federal question jurisdiction comes into play when the case regards either the federal government, the US Constitution, or federal laws.
-Diversity jurisdiction cases appear when the parties involved in the case are from different states or countries.
+Diversity jurisdiction cases involve parties from different states or countries.

-For more information regarding the differences between federal and state courts in California, reach out to The Rodriguez Law Group or visit this webpage published by the state.
+For more information regarding the differences between federal and state courts in California, reach out to The Rodriguez Law Group Los Angeles Criminal Defense Attorneys or visit this state webpage.

-What Can I Expect From a Federal Arrest and the Prosecution Process in California?
+What Can I Expect During a Federal Arrest and the Prosecution Process in California?

 The federal arrest and prosecution process is similar to the California state arrest and prosecution process.
 The steps in the process will look something like this, although they will vary depending on the facts and circumstances involved in your specific situation: